Fun & Frugal Winter Break

 On a sunny winter day, Providence is perfectly proportioned for walking: active families will love strolling from the shop-lined streets of Downcity to the traditional Italian neighborhood of Federal Hill.
 The Providence Children’s Museum has hands-on fun for little ones in the Jewelry District, and the RISD Museum on the East Side has a diverse collection that includes everything from ancient Greek and Roman statuary to works of decorative art, oil paintings, textiles, and modern art (and admission is free on Sundays 10 am-5pm and Thursday and Friday 5pm - 7pm).

-For lunch or a snack, Yoleni's on Westminster Street downtown serves Greek fare, sandwiches, gyros and more, while Frisky Fries on Washington Street gets similarly creative with French fries: order them plain and crispy or smothered in brown gravy, poutine style, or as a sweet-and-savory treat topped with cinnamon sugar and whipped cream.
+For everyone's favorite meal stop by Providence Coal Fired Pizza voted #17 in the top places to eat in Providence, while Frisky Fries on Washington Street gets creative with French fries: order them plain and crispy or smothered in brown gravy, poutine style, or as a sweet-and-savory treat topped with cinnamon sugar and whipped cream.

 Also in the heart of downtown Providence, you’ll find Kennedy Plaza and the Providence Rink, where you can skate outdoors with the city skyline as a backdrop or rent bumper boats for some good-natured bouncing and sliding across the ice.
 The rink is close to the Providence Place Mall, which not only is a good place to park your car but also an attraction in its own right, with a collection of upscale retailers (including an Apple Store and the new Boscov’s department store) and a top-floor entertainment complex that includes a cinema, IMAX theater, and a Dave & Busters arcade/restaurant.
 Or, check the schedule at the Providence Performing Arts Center and The Veterans Memorial Auditorium, two historic downtown performance spaces that frequently present family-friendly shows.